DrugLib.com — Drug Information Portal

 DOBUTAMINE SUMMARY

-Dobutamine Injection, USP is 1,2-benzenediol, 4-[2-[[3-(4-hydro-xyphenyl)-1-methylpropyl]amino]ethyl]-hydrochloride, (±).
+Dobutamine Injection, USP is 1,2-benzenediol, 4-[2-[[3-(4-hydro-xphenyl)-1-methylpropyl]amino]ethyl]-hydrochloride, (±).
 It is a synthetic catecholamine.

-Dobutamine injection is indicated when parenteral therapy is necessary for inotropic support in the short-term treatment of adults with cardiac decompensation due to depressed contractility resulting either from organic heart disease or from cardiac surgical procedures.
+Dobutamine injection is indicated when parenteral therapy is necessary for inotropic support in the ?short-term ? treatment of adults with cardiac decompensation due to depressed contractility resulting either from organic heart disease or from cardiac surgical procedures.

 See all Dobutamine indications & dosage >>